rht-labs/enablement-docs/1-the-manual-menace/README.md

 1. Navigate to GitLab login page.
 You can login using your cluster credentials using the LDAP tab
    ![gitlab-ui](../images/exercise1/gitlab-ui.png)

 2. Once logged in create a new project called `enablement-ci-cd` and mark it as internal.
 Once created, copy out the `git url` for use on the next step.
+You can find the url by clicking on `Clone` and then copying the link under `Clone with HTTPS`.
    ![gitlab-new-project](../images/exercise1/gitlab-new-project.png)

 3. Commit your local project to this new remote by first removing the existing origin (github) where the Ansible project was cloned from in the first steps.
 Remember to substitute `<GIT_URL>` accordingly with the one created for your `enablement-ci-cd` repository a moment ago.